 The context menu can be triggered for the table, row, or cell.
 However, we do not recommend using context menus for cells: because the content of a cell is a different touch target than the cell itself, opening a cell context menu via touch is quite hard, even in cozy mode.

 Do not combine context menus with condensed mode: editable controls fill the entire space inside a cell.
 Because of this, context menus cannot be opened at all with touch or mouse interaction.

 To trigger actions on multiple items, use a mutliselection grid table (sap.ui.table.Table, property: selectionMode, value: MultiToggle).
 Offer the corresponding actions in the table toolbar.

 Do not offer action triggering on multiple items if the table is generally expected to have fewer than 10 items.
 In this case, try to use the responsive table instead of the grid table.

 To trigger actions on a single item (sap.ui.table.
 Table, property: selectionMode, value: Single):

 - Show the actions on the table toolbar.

 - In rare cases, show the actions within the line item.
+One example would be an Add to Cart button in a shopping application.
 Since these actions are repeated in every line and thus use a lot of screen real estate, do this only for a maximum of one or two actions.
-In this case, show the action trigger near the content to which it belongs.
-Do not add a specific column for actions.
-Use transparent-style buttons instead, except if the action trigger belongs to a link.
+Provide a separate column per action.
+Use a button, unless the action trigger belongs to a link.

 - Use a link for the attribute that identifies the row.
-Clicking this link triggers the navigation.
-Choose this solution over the other two options.
+Clicking the link triggers the navigation.

 To trigger actions on a single cell, create the corresponding click event.
 Do not use the cell click event if the cell contains interactive controls, such as links.